ConstanzaFosco/Fosco-Zurita_Short_run-economic-effects-of-lockdowns/README.md

 Data2_MP.csv includes 19584 types of agents, the number of each type, and characteristics.
 The description of each can be found in the paper.
 Data elaborated based on the Encuesta Nacional de Empleo, INE, dic.
 2019 (https://www.ine.cl/docs/default-source/ocupacion-y-desocupacion/bbdd), Encuesta Encuesta Suplementaria de Ingresos, INE, 2018 (https://www.ine.cl/estadisticas/sociales/ingresos-y-gastos/encuesta-suplementaria-de-ingresos), Nominal remuneration index (base 2016=100), National according to economic section (CIIU4.CL 2012), monthly, INE (https://stat.ine.cl), Proyecciones de Población, INE (https://www.ine.cl/estadisticas/sociales/demografia-y-vitales/proyecciones-de-poblacion), Census data 2017, INE (https://www.ine.cl/estadisticas/sociales/censos-de-poblacion-y-vivienda/poblacion-y-vivienda).

+VariablesData2.csv: brief description of variables included in Data2_MP.csv.

 SIRLaborMPCal.py: to replicate the simulation of several configurations sequentially (used in the first step of the manual calibration).
 The difference with SIRLaborMPSim.py is that the outcomes are only those concerning the calibration process.
 It uses four input files: Data1_MP.csv, Data2_MP.csv, RealDCom.csv, RealDRM.csv.
-The last two files contain real data by comuna (excluding Alhué) of cumulative cases, 22 epidemiological weeks, and cumulative cases for SRM (excluding Alhué) (retrieved from https://github.com/MinCiencia/Datos-COVID19, Nov 03 2020).
+The last two files contain real data by comuna (excluding Alhué) of cumulative cases, 22 epidemiological weeks, and cumulative cases for SRM (excluding Alhué) (retrieved from https://github.com/MinCiencia/Datos-COVID19, Nov 03 2020, Product 15).

 Municipalities.csv: the list of municipalities (comunas) and their id as spatial units.